-- Add the onion and garlic in the paellera with olive oil, medium-high heat, until translucent.
+- Add the onion and garlic to the paella pan with olive oil, medium-high heat, until translucent.

 - With a fine cheese grater, grate the inside of the tomato over the onions until only the skin is left.

-- Add the red pepper, paprika, shrimps tails, clams and the white wine.
+- Add the red pepper, paprika, shrimp tails, clams and white wine.

 - Wait until the juice becomes a light paste; mix during this time (the clams will open up).